37-The Fate of Price Point Specialists in Hostility

 As a market works its way through overcapacity and Hostility, the industry’s Price Point specialists come under extreme pressure.

-Often, the low-end competitors, we call them Price Leaders, are squeezed out by the industry leaders, whom we call Standard Leaders, introducing low-end products to their product line.
+Often, the low-end competitor, we call them a Price Leader, is squeezed out by the industry leader, whom we call a Standard Leader, introducing low-end products to its product line.
 This pattern explains the demise of low-end automobile manufacturers, such as Yugo and American Motors.
-The high-end Price Point specialists, whom we call Performance Leaders, also tend to suffer.
-The industry Standard Leaders introduce more high-end products and pull enough volume from the Performance Leaders to cause them economic hardship.
+The high-end Price Point specialist, whom we call a Performance Leader, also tends to suffer.
+The industry Standard Leaders introduce their high-end products and pull enough volume from the Performance Leaders to cause them economic hardship.

-Many of the Performance Leader companies are purchased by Standard Leaders over time.
+Many of the Performance Leader companies are purchased by Standard Leaders in Hostility.
 An example is Ford’s purchase of Volvo and Jaguar when Ford was still a strong Standard Leader.
 Today, the Japanese automobile manufacturers set the standards for the auto industry.
-They offer products at most price points, from Price Leader to Performance Leader, and present a strong challenge both to other Standard Leaders and to the remaining independent Performance Leaders in the automobile industry.
+They offer products at all three price points, from Price Leader to Performance Leader, and present a strong challenge both to other Standard Leaders and to the remaining independent Performance Leaders in the automobile industry.
 (See the Perspective, “Why Do Leaders Lead?” in StrategyStreet.com/Tools/Perspectives.)

 Even the airline industry is starting to see pressure on the Price Leaders caused by Standard Leader cost-cutting.
 Until recently, the Price Leaders in the industry, such as Jet Blue, Virgin America, Air Tran and even Southwest, had been protected by the onerous work rules that the unionized workforce imposed on the legacy carriers.
 But bankruptcy, or its threat, enabled the legacy carriers to reduce some of their cost disadvantages.
 Now even the best of the Price Leaders in the industry feel the sting of intense competition.
 At the other end of the price spectrum, no Performance Leader airline in the industry has survived more than a very few years during hostility.
 All are now gone.
 Performance Leader specialists in the airline industry are rare to nonexistent

 The superior economies of scale of the airline Standard Leaders, along with their willingness to offer Price Leader products, gradually squeezes out weaker Price Leader competitors.
 Business Insider identified several low cost air carriers that went out of business in 2020, including Compass, ExpressJet, Ernest and TransStates.
 A low price for a product, by itself, does not produce a loyal customer.
-To continue to attract the volatile, price sensitive customer, a Price Leader must maintain a cost structure significantly below that of the Industry Standard Leaders to keep its pricing very low… A tough assignment in an industry with overcapacity.
+To continue to attract the volatile, price sensitive customer, a Price Leader must maintain a cost structure significantly below that of the industry Standard Leaders to keep its pricing very low, often more than 25% lower… A tough assignment in an industry with overcapacity.

 Value is the combination of the performance each supplier offers the customer and the price the supplier demands for that performance.
 Generally, increases in performance raise the cost of a product so the performance and price components of value usually move in tandem.
 Each competitor in an industry develops as one of four Price Point specialists.
 Each company must make tradeoffs to balance performance and price in the value it offers customers.
 The first place this tradeoff occurs is in the choices a company makes to offer Price Points.

 The first Price Point specialist, a Standard Leader, offers the industry’s most common products, with average performance and prices.
 Two other Price Point specialists follow contrasting paths in offering customer value.
-Performance Leaders offer products with above standard performance in return for higher than standard prices.
+A Performance Leader offers products with above standard performance in return for higher than standard prices.
 Price Leaders offer prices well below standard for products with lower than average performance.
 Finally, some industries produce Next Leaders.
-These fortunate companies offer a niche segment of customers better than average performance for lower than standard price.
-Of the four types, Standard Leaders are the most common and command the greatest share of an industry’s market.
+These fortunate companies offer a niche segment of customers better than Standard performance for lower than the Standard price.
+Of the three types we covered above, Standard Leaders are the most common and command the greatest share of an industry’s market.

 See a “Leader’s Comparison” Chart >>